 Someone recently pointed out that all stuff was once money and that was once time.
 This stayed with me because it’s painfully true.
 As I already mentioned, I tend to hoard things so I am not a great example.
 But consider giving people something other than stuff this year.

 Many people would rather get money or gift cards to use as they wish anyway.
 But it can be more personal than that.
 Concert tickets, coupons to restaurants, any sort of experience that you can gift someone can be as or more meaningful than an item.
+You can even gift stocks, which can grow over time and double as a great educational tool for children.

 Zero-Waste Christmas Conclusion: